Suomi.fi

 Submit the application yourself.
 For example, your employer or family member cannot do it on your behalf.

-Registering the stay of family members
+Registering the right of residence of family members

 Your family members must register their stay or notify the authorities of their residence in Finland.
 If your family member is a